History of Laos (1945–present): Contemporary Laos (1991–present)

 The abandonment of agricultural collectivization and the end of totalitarianism brought with them new problems, which grew worse the longer the communist party enjoyed a monopoly of power.
 These included increasing corruption and nepotism (a traditional feature of Lao political life), as ideological commitment faded and self-interest arose to replace it as the major motivation for seeking and holding office.
 The economic benefits of economic liberalisation were also slow to emerge.

 Unlike China, Laos did not have the potential for rapid economic growth through free market mechanisms in agriculture and the fostering of export-driven low-wage manufacturing.
 This was partly because Laos was a small, poor, landlocked country while China had the advantage of decades more communist development.
 As a result, the Lao farmers, most living at little more than subsistence level, could not generate the surpluses, even given economic incentives, that the Chinese peasants could and did after Deng's decollectivisation of agriculture.

 Cut off from educational opportunities in the west, many young Lao were dispatched for higher education in Vietnam, the Soviet Union or eastern Europe, but even crash education courses took time to produce trained teachers, engineers and doctors.
 In any case, the standard of training in some cases was not high, and many of the Lao students lacked the language skills to understand what they were being taught.
 Today many of these Lao regard themselves as a "lost generation" and have had to gain new qualifications at western standards to be able to find employment.

 In 1985, recognising the disappointing results of the party's first decade in power, Kaisôn introduced the New Economic Mechanism.
 Although justified with appropriate socialist phraseology, this policy amounted in effect to abandoning state ownership and control of the economy.
 The state bureaucracy was reduced in size and its role in economic management reduced, subsidies to state industries were abolished, managers were told that they should aim to make their enterprises profitable (which inevitably meant shedding employees), and retail prices were deregulated.

-While long-term benefits were expected from these reforms, in the short term they produced inflation, unemployment among workers from the loss-making state sector, and served mainly to increase resentment and insecurity among the urban population.
+While long-term benefits were expected from these reforms, in the short term they produced inflation, unemployment among workers from the loss-making state sector, and resentment and insecurity among the urban population.
 The reforms thus did little to bolster the standing of the communist regime, particularly since its concessions to capitalism had cost it much of its ideological legitimacy.
 Fortunately for the party, the opposition forces were too weak and disorganised to take advantage of the party's vulnerable position.